1B.1 Equal Opportunity and Nondiscrimination in Employment and Education

 Subpart D. Employee.
 Employee means any individual employed by Minnesota State Colleges and Universities, including all faculty, staff, administrators, teaching assistants, graduate assistants, residence directors and student employees.

 Subpart E. Protected class.
 For purposes of this policy:

 - Protected class includes race, sex, color, creed, religion, age, national origin, disability, marital status, status with regard to public assistance, sexual orientation, gender identity, or gender expression.
-In addition, membership or activity in a local human rights commission is a protected class in employment.
+In addition, familial status and membership or activity in a local human rights commission are protected classes in employment.